 "Like hell it doesn't," he snarled, only a step behind her.

 "Oh really?"
 She mused.
-"Then because I am smarter than you, does that mean I should just leave you here in the dark in a strange place, because I can, hm?"
+"Then because I am smarter than you, does that mean I should just leave you here in the dark in a strange place, simply because I can and I want to, hm?"

 "You are not smarter than me," he grit out, a hair's breadth away from spitting.